fpradel/biased_representation_of_politicians/README.md

-# Pradel, Franziska (2020): Biased representation of politicians in Google and Wikipedia search?
+# Pradel, Franziska.
+Biased representation of politicians in Google and Wikipedia search?
 The joint effect of party identity, gender identity and elections
 <div style="text-align: justify">
 Replication materials for the paper:</div></br>